It Starts With One Big Idea

 - Do you need to make some changes to your house or office?

 I also like the idea of cleaning up your social media news feeds.
 If you currently follow people who don’t embody your big idea, unfollow them.
-I think in many cases we follow other women who think are motivating but in reality these women are putting out a lot of misinformation, promoting quick fixes and using photoshopped photos which leave us feeling confused, frustrated and bad about ourselves.
+Often we follow other women who think are motivating but in reality these women are putting out a lot of misinformation, promoting quick fixes and using photoshopped photos which leave us feeling confused, frustrated and bad about ourselves.
+Unfollow them.
+It’s good for your brain.
+Only follow people who embody your “big idea.”

 It’s tempting to try to do way more than necessary but I know if you just focus on one thing you will get so much better results.
 Remember, as the quote at the beginning of this article says, “Be full of that idea, and just leave every other idea alone.
 This is the way to success.”